"Grouping" a set of objects allows you to move a set of objects together, while still being able to edit each object within the group independently.

 Note: Right-clicking on the background lets you access additional formatting options:

-To add an image to your poster, choose Insert Picture from File, which allows you to browse your computer for image files.
+To add an image to your poster, choose Insert Picture This Device, which allows you to browse your computer for image files.

 Once you've added an image, you can resize or reposition it by dragging its handles.